RsyncProject/rsync/rsync.1.md

 Aside: this copy could also have been accomplished using the [`-R`](#opt) option (though the 2 commands behave differently if deletions are enabled):

->     rsync -aR x/y/file.txt host:/tmp/
+>     rsync -aiR x/y/file.txt host:/tmp/

 The following command does not need an include of the "x" directory because it is not a part of the transfer (note the traililng slash).
 Running this command